 The AS is a comprehensive, integrated plan that identifies the acquisition approach and describes the business, technical, and support strategies that will be followed to manage program risks and meet program objectives.
-Therefore, the results of the assessments and demonstrations of the technology and manufacturing processes in a relevant environment and the identification of manufacturing risks that are reflected as success criteria for the Preliminary Design Review (PDR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the demonstrations of manufacturing processes on a pilot line that are reflected as success criteria for the Production Readiness Review (PRR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone C.
+Therefore, the results of the assessments and demonstrations of the technology and manufacturing processes in a relevant environment and the identification of manufacturing risks that are reflected as success criteria for the Preliminary Design Review (PDR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the demonstrations of manufacturing processes on a pilot line that are reflected as success criteria for the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the demonstrations of manufacturing processes on a pilot line that are reflected as success criteria for the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone C.